 Start by listing all your painters and how much you pay them per hour.
 Then take the average of these rates to find your average hourly rate.

-EXAMPLE: Your company has 3 painters with varying skills, responsibilities, and wages.
+For example, your company has 3 painters with varying skills, responsibilities, and wages:

 Name | Wage/hour |